GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

-  Create a `csyn2.conf` file and place all directories to be replicated as in the `csync2.conf` file :
+  Create a `csyn2.conf` file and place all directories to be replicated as in the `csync2.conf` file:

   ```bash